-Student Name: School/Teacher Your Address: ild named above.
-I have received and read your letter field tested in Washington schools and agree to the box below.) participates in a class at(Name of S de my child's image on video recordings as he/she conducted by chool) (Name of Teacher Candidate) d may produce as part of classroom activities.
-No last tted by the teacher candidate.
-I DO NOT give permission to you to may produce as part of classroom ac video record my child or reproduce materials that my child ctivities.
-Signature of Parent or Legal Guardian: Date: PERMISSION SLIP - STUDENT 18 OR OLDER Student Name: School/Teacher teacher assessment field test in Washin being evaluated by this project and that ead and understood your attached letter about the ngton schools.
-I understand that my performance is not t my last name will not appear on any materials that ring: (Please check the appropriate box below.)
-I DO give permission for you to incluct class at(Name of School) and/or to reproduce materials that I may p (Name of Teacher Candidate) I DO NOT give permission for you to produce as part of classroom activities. video record me or to reproduce materials that I may Signature of Student: Date:
+Stude nt Name: School/Teacher Your Address: regard nild named above.
+I have received and read your letter field tested in Washington schools and agree to the box below.) and/or participates in a class at(name of so ude my child's image on video recordings as he/sheconducted byschool) (name of teacher candidate) ld may produce as part of classroom activities.
+No last sitted by the teacher candidate.
+DO NOT give permission to you to may produce as part of classroom ac video record my child or reproduce materials that my child activities.
+Signa ture of Parent or Legal Guardian: Date: SLIP - STUDENT 18 OR OLDER Stude nt Name: School/Teacher I am t teach being er assessment field test in Washir evaluated by this project and that read and understood your attached letter about the ington schools.
+I understand that my performance is not my last name will not appear on any materials that ving: (Please check the appropriate box below.) ot class at ude my image on video recordings as I participate in thisconducted by and/o (name of school) to reproduce materials that I may p (name of teacher candidate) produce as part of classroom activities.
+DO NOT give permission for you to ce as part of classroom activities. o video record me or to reproduce materials that I may Siana ture of Student: Date:

-Preparation Program Responsibilities for TPA videos
+Preparation Program Responsibilities for edTPA videos